Fleet Funding | Top 10 tips

 6. Review the tax position

 The correct funding method must be the right fit for your company and you need to take into account factors including VAT, corporation tax and writing down allowances.
+These variables should also be forecast where future regulations have been publicised.

 7. Emissions caps and capital allowances